What Is MDO Plywood? Properties, Uses, Grades & When to Choose It

 - Dimensional stability: Good.
 The cross-laminated plywood core resists warping better than solid wood; the WBP adhesive holds dimensional stability under humidity cycles.

 - Weather resistance: Exterior-rated.
-Properly sealed and painted MDO routinely lives 5 to 10 years on outdoor signage and architectural exposure.
+Properly sealed and painted kraft-overlay MDO routinely lives 5 to 10 years on outdoor signage and architectural exposure.

 MDO grades and overlay options